 MTHFR gene mutation may be associated with fibromyalgia, depression, autism, bipolar disorder, schizophrenia, chemical sensitivity, addictions and migraines.
 Just to name a few.
 Learn more about MTHFR gene.

 3. A lack of nutrient absorption or an underlying digestive issue.

 Often we hear people say, “I get this pain here” or “I get a little bit of reflux” or “Sometimes my bowels do play up, but not often” or “It does make funny sounds”.
-These little signals from your digestive system, could possibly indicate that you have food sensitivities, not allergies, just delayed minor irritations.
+These little signals from your digestive system could possibly indicate that you have food sensitivities, not allergies, just delayed minor irritations.
 These irritations may cause havoc on your digestive system in a way that is hard to comprehend until you do the testing.
 Research is shifting towards the area of microbiology and using specific strains of bacteria in part of the treatment of anxiety and depression.
-There are specific strains that we find to be higher in the stool samples of those with anxiety of depression, and once these bacterias are corrected, the person almost immediately feels better.
-Our Naturopath and Dietitian can help you in this area.
+There are specific strains that we find to be higher in the stool samples of those with the anxiety of depression.
+Once these bacterias are corrected, the person almost immediately feels better.
+Our Naturopath can help you in this area.

 Nutrition is so important in the production and balance of your neurotransmitters.